 Healthy Lifestyles: Physical health and mental wellbeing are interlinked, and it is important that pupils understand that good physical health contributes to good mental wellbeing, and vice versa.
 Pupils are taught about the benefits and importance of daily exercise, good nutrition and sufficient sleep, and we give pupils the language and knowledge to understand the normal range of emotions that everyone experiences.
 Across Key Stage 1 and 2, our curriculum allows children to learn all about healthy diets (including oral hygiene) and their ability to make the right choices in relation to the food and drink they consume.
 The children are taught how to prevent the spread of infections and diseases.
 Sun safety is also explored within this strand.

 Living in the wider world: It is important to recognise the value of economic wellbeing for young people’s lives, both now and in the future.
 Career-related learning is a curriculum driver for us and our PSHE curriculum supports this, by enabling children to learn about money and how it can be obtained and the choices they may have in the future in relation.
 They will learn the different ways in which people can pay for things and manageability.
 Our pupils will be able to ask simple questions about needs and wants and how to spend and save their money.
 In Year 6, we ensure that children explore enterprise and the different careers that people can have and why they are chosen.
 In relation to equality diversity, initially, the children learn about themselves and others: qualities, roles, responsibilities and the importance of cooperation.
 The children are able to recognise some of the different groups or communities they belong to and their role within them which allows them to value and appreciate the diverse communities which exist and how they connect.
 Children are introduced to democracy and learn about Britain as a democratic society and the laws we follow.
-Relationship and sex education: This is taught through our `Growing and Changing` curriculum across both key stages.
-In Key stage 1, there is a strong focus on friendships and the qualities needed to be a good friend.
+Growing and Changing: In Key stage 1, there is a strong focus on friendships and the qualities needed to be a good friend.
 Pupils learn to understand and respect the differences and similarities between people.
 They also learn about the biological differences between male and female animals and their role in the life cycle.
 In Key Stage 2, pupils gain knowledge in relation to the way we grow and change throughout the human lifecycle and explore the physical and emotional changes associated with puberty.
 In relation to the relationships aspect of this strand, children are asked to explore the difference between healthy and unhealthy relationships.